Precious (film): Critical response

-The performances of Gabourey Sidibe and Mo'Nique received positive reviews, earning them Academy Award nominations for Best Actress and Best Supporting Actress respectively, with Mo'Nique winning her category.
+The performances of Gabourey Sidibe and Mo'Nique garnered critical acclaim, earning them Academy Award nominations for Best Actress and Best Supporting Actress respectively, with Mo'Nique winning her category.

-Precious received favorable reviews from film critics, particularly for Sidibe's and Mo'Nique's performances.
-Review aggregator Rotten Tomatoes reports that 92% of 238 critics gave the film a positive review, with a rating average of 7.80/10.
-The site's consensus is that "Precious is a grim yet ultimately triumphant film about abuse and inner-city life, largely bolstered by exceptional performances from its cast."
-Metacritic, which assigns a normalized rating out of 100 to reviews from film critics, gave the film a rating score of 78 based on 36 reviews, indicating "generally favorable reviews".
+Metacritic, which uses a weighted average, assigned the film a score of 78 out of 100, based on 36 critics, indicating "generally favorable" reviews.

 John Anderson of Variety said "to simply call it harrowing or unsparing doesn't quite cut it," having felt that the film is "courageous and uncompromising, a shaken cocktail of debasement and elation, despair and hope."
 Anderson cited Carey's performance as "pitch perfect" and Patton's role as Ms. Blu Rain as "disarming."

 Owen Gleiberman of Entertainment Weekly praised Carey's performance, describing it as having "an authentically deglammed compassion" and praised the film for capturing "how a lost girl rouses herself from the dead" and for Daniels showing "unflinching courage as a filmmaker by going this deep into the pathologies that may still linger in the closets of some impoverished inner-city lives."
 Gleiberman described the film as being a movie "that makes you think, 'There but for the grace of God go I.' [...]
 It's a potent and moving experience, because by the end you feel you've witnessed nothing less than the birth of a soul", and felt that the "final scene of revelation" between Sidibe's and Mo'Nique's characters was strong enough to be able to leave viewers "tearful, shaken, [and] dazed with pity and terror."
 He identified how Daniels uses one of the rich scenes created by Fletcher to position Mo'Nique in a painful confrontation with Sidibe that results in a masterful and thought-provoking performance that delivers the final "push" needed by Sidibe: "The more Precious tries to get away from her mother, the more she's pulled back".